MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ---

 Congratulations!
 You now have a player controlled camera that can move and look around.
 We still slip right through walls, but that's something to worry about later.
-We have a dinosaur to add!
+Next we'll add our dinosaur.

 <p data-height="300" data-theme-id="23761" data-slug-hash="ab804473fa3545d1153061a6078b346d" data-default-tab="result" data-user="MicrosoftEdgeDocumentation" data-embed-version="2" data-pen-title="Player movement" data-preview="true" data-editable="true" class="codepen">See the Pen <a href="https://codepen.io/MicrosoftEdgeDocumentation/pen/ab804473fa3545d1153061a6078b346d">Player movement</a> by Microsoft Edge Docs (<a href="http://codepen.io/MicrosoftEdgeDocumentation">@MicrosoftEdgeDocumentation</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

+> [!NOTE]
+> If you use these controls in your UWP app you may experience movement lag and unregistered `keyUp` events.
+We're looking into this and hope to fix this portion of the sample soon!

 ### 6. Load that dino!